telerik/xaml-docs/getting-started/telerik-application-lifecycle/nuget-application-lifecyle.md

 ![](images/nuget-setup-lifecycle-0.png)

 There are two types of Telerik packages - [Xaml and NoXaml]({%slug xaml-vs-noxaml%}).
-If the package name ends with `.Xaml` then the dlls or of the Xaml type.
+If the package name ends with `.Xaml` then the dlls are of the Xaml type.
 If doesn't contain this the dlls are NoXaml.

 ![](images/nuget-setup-lifecycle-1.png)